 Import existing 3D Scans (E57 format)

-Many organizations already possess high-precision 3D scans of their facilities, captured with LiDAR or 360° camera systems for digitization and documentation.
+Many organizations already possess high-precision 3D scans of their facilities, captured with LiDAR or 360° cameras or scanners for digitization and documentation.
 Onirix extends these existing assets into the realm of AR by supporting the E57 file format—a vendor-neutral standard for storing point clouds, images, and associated metadata from advanced 3D imaging systems.

 E57 scans offer remarkable detail and accuracy, making them ideal for large or complex spaces.
 These files can be exported from a variety of capture tools and software platforms, including Leica Cyclone, Faro Scene, and Matterport (via E57 export options).